 Virtually all users of indoor tanning beds are aware that the UV light of a tanning bed has health risks associated with it, most notably melanoma and other skin cancers.
 These concerns are no joke and should be taken seriously.

-What Does Tanning Bed Rash Look Like?
+What Does Tanning Bed Rash Look Like on the Skin?

 Tanning bed rash can show up in a few different formats.
 Most commonly, tanning bed rash consists of red splotchy bumps on the skin.
-To add to the complexity, often the tanning bed rash doesn’t immediately form, but rather starts with a small red itchy spot, and than gradually spreads out to a larger band across the body.
+To add to the complexity, often the tanning bed rash doesn’t immediately form, but rather starts with a small red itchy spot, and then gradually spreads out to a larger band across the body.

-Commonly these itchy bumps from tanning the tanning bed are found on the back of the legs, the knees, the back, and the stomach.
+Commonly these itchy bumps from the tanning bed are found on the back of the legs, the knees, the back, and the stomach.

-Tanning bed rash should go away after a few days of typical skin care.
+Tanning bed rash should go away after a few days of typical skincare.
 If the bumps start to significantly blister, bleed, or stay present for a week or more, it’s time to check in with your doctor or dermatologist.

 What Causes Tanning Bed Bumps?